Mark Shimada

 Potrebbe piacerti anche

-Join Christy as she faces challenges, from climbing hills to overcoming fears.
-She learns when to "give up" bad habits and not "give in" to fears.
-This story is perfect for practicing "give up" and "give in," and understanding the importance of trying and flexibility!
+Mary's creative day is perfect for learning "cut off" and "cut out" in fun and relatable ways!
+Her story is useful practice to know how and when to use “cut off” and “cut out” in every day situations.
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi